Ancient Medicine for Modern Life

 -

 Herbal medicine seeks to improve the body’s underlying pattern and addresses chief complaints.
-Herbal supplements are often prescribed with acupuncture to address the patterns of disharmony.
+Herbal supplements are often prescribed with acupuncture to address the patterns of disharmony, or root cause.

 -